-Also you will find our template, working tips and best practices that we use for workforce development.
+Also you will get our template with examples, tips for each stage, and best practices that we use for professional workforce development.

 Typically, you would go online and download an employee development plan template.
 The challenge, however, is that most such templates come with too many assumptions.
 As a result, they may not fit the developmental needs of your organization.

 TIP: Understand that an effective professional development plan should be created for specific roles, departments, or even for a specific person – NOT for the whole organization.
 Otherwise, the plan will simply be too generalized and unfocused; neither of which will truly help the employee.